 The Library is grateful for gifts and the contribution they make toward enriching the collections, but reserves the privilege of deciding whether a gift should be added to the collection.
 Donors are encouraged, wherever possible, to submit a list of items offered which can be compared with materials currently in the collection and collection needs.IX.
 Weeding, Replacement and Duplication

-The following types of materials will not be included in the collection: materials excluded from acquisition by the Collection Development Policy; out-of-date material not of historical value; a duplicate of items already in the collection unless usage warrants inclusion; materials in poor physical condition which would not justify the expense of processing.
+The following types of materials will not be included in the collection: materials excluded from acquisition by the Collection Development Guidelines; out-of-date material not of historical value; a duplicate of items already in the collection unless usage warrants inclusion; materials in poor physical condition which would not justify the expense of processing.
 The Library reserves the right to dispose of materials that are not added to the collection.
 The Library will determine the classification, housing, and circulation policies of all gift items, and no restrictions on usage may be made by the donor.
 A receipt letter will be furnished to the donor, but the Library will not be responsible for a monetary valuation statement for tax or other purposes.

 A. Weeding, or the removal of an item from the Library's collection for discard or storage, should be a regular and continuing process.
 It should be done according to the following criteria: content (dated or no longer of interest), physical condition (scratched, torn, generally ragged), use patterns (declining or non-existent), or a combination of these factors.
 Guidelines for weeding by type and subject areas are as follows:X. Levels of Collection Intensity